Poker Palace: History

 In August 2008, Jeff Haney of the Las Vegas Sun gave the Poker Palace a zero-star rating on his list of the best sportsbooks in Las Vegas, calling it, "An extremely low-limit locals joint.
 We do mean locals.
 If you're a tourist and you end up here, you're probably very, very lost."
-In May 2009, the Poker Palace was fined $250,000 for the illegal race book activities, while Marvin Coleman was cited for failure to adequately supervise his casino and its employees.

-Maddy's Paddy Cafe, a coffee shop named after the Colemans' granddaughter, operates inside the Poker Palace.
-In September 2012, Maddy's Paddy Cafe was chosen as "Dining Pick of the Week" by the Las Vegas Review-Journal.
+Maddy's Paddy Cafe, a coffee shop named after the Colemans' grandson, operates inside the Poker Palace.
 The Poker Palace celebrated its 40th anniversary on April 1, 2014, with a guest appreciation celebration offering complimentary cake and champagne.

 On the morning of January 26, 2015, the Poker Palace's large sign caught on fire while having work done.
 Firefighters were contacted at around 11:00 a.m., and took approximately 10 minutes to extinguish the fire, which destroyed the sign and created a smoke plume that was visible for miles.

 As of 2016, the Poker Palace features a 25900 sqft casino, with 280 slot machines, seven table games, eight poker tables, a 5000 sqft bingo hall, and a 1800 sqft sportsbook.

+Poker Palace closed on September 30, 2025, in conjunction with a sale to Truckee Gaming, which took ownership the next day.
+The casino is scheduled to reopen in early 2026, following renovations.